aldryn/aldryn-boilerplate-bootstrap3/docs/structure/general.rst

     ├─ swf/
     └─ ...

 If folders are not required, just simply remove them.
-For demo content (which might be later integrated as media files) create a folder called **dummy/**, for example: ``/static/img/dummy`` and place those images there.
-This folder will be ignored by the ``gulp preprocess`` and ``gulp images`` commands.

 When a folder reaches a certain file count, make use of grouping and create additional sub-directories such as ``/static/img/icons`` or ``/static/js/addons/jquery``.

 templates/